Home insurance for landlords

 - Unoccupied Property Insurance: most home insurance policies are invalidated after a property has been vacant for 30 or 60 consecutive days.
 Rental properties may be empty for this long between tenants and you’ll need unoccupied property insurance to secure them.
 To keep this cover valid, you may need to undertake regular check on the property.

-Who is landlords insurance for?
+Who is landlord insurance for?

 Landlords insurance is for owners who rent out residential properties for long periods of time.
 Landlords of commercial buildings will need to obtain a different type of insurance.
 Additionally, these policies aren’t suitable for people who rent out properties on a short-term basis, such as through Airbnb.